MechanicOfTheSequence/nosedocs-new/noseblog.md

 ok, so now that I can see that when the higher energy state happens, it's when a swap occurs. this makes me begin to wonder about some things, but first, I want to go a little further of the masculine feminine energies.

 first, one can see that the polarities of the quadrants:
-- man -> goat -> archer -> serpent is pretty masculine
+- `man -> goat -> archer -> serpent` is pretty masculine
-- bull -> ram -> fish -> man is pretty masculine
+- `cow -> ram -> fish -> man` is pretty masculine
-- eagle -> scales -> virgin -> lion is pretty feminine
+- `eagle -> scales -> virgin -> lion` is pretty feminine
-- lion -> crab -> twins -> bull is pretty feminine
+- `lion -> crab -> twins -> cow` is pretty feminine

-so now you can see that the two hemispheres are clearly divided by the bull and the scorpion. on the left side is the masculine and the right side is the feminine[^2].
+so now you can see that the two hemispheres are clearly divided by the cow and the scorpion. on the left side is the masculine and the right side is the feminine[^2].

-there's another thing to note here going back to the progression of the symbols I talked about previously. it appears to me that the moment of the lion (which is probably around the time of atlantis), then things swap and the lion goddess passes the power over to the man and it progresses `man -> goat -> archer -> serpent`. when it swaps after that, then it goes: `bull -> ram -> fish -> man` which is also pretty masculine but leads to the ending point of the man handing off the power to the woman (lion).
+there's another thing to note here going back to the progression of the symbols I talked about previously. it appears to me that the moment of the lion (which is probably around the time of atlantis), then things swap and the lion goddess passes the power over to the man and it progresses `man -> goat -> archer -> serpent`. when it swaps after that, then it goes: `cow -> ram -> fish -> man` which is also pretty masculine but leads to the ending point of the man handing off the power to the woman (lion).

 so you can see that what is happening is that the swap seems to occur depending on the style of thinking. imagine the time of atlantis, and for now I will just assume that it did swap. before that, they must have been in the eagle -> scales -> virgin -> lion, which is pretty feminine. however, it seems that leading up to the fall of atlantis, there was pretty significant effort toward masculine energy, and so if things were in feminine energy and they switch to masculine, this is like the transition between counter rotating double-layers, where upon passing it, it's like going up an energy level. so while the feminine energy was really nice, there were some strong thinking masculine types which really wanted masculine energy to be dominant on the planet, which is the next higher energy state, so the planet flipped over.

-this time however, the effort is to go toward a more feminine energy state, and so the new energy state will be in `lion -> crab -> twins -> bull`. those who want to continue on in the masculine dominance will continue on heading to the `man -> goat -> archer -> serpent` progression.
+this time however, the effort is to go toward a more feminine energy state, and so the new energy state will be in `lion -> crab -> twins -> cow`. those who want to continue on in the masculine dominance will continue on heading to the `man -> goat -> archer -> serpent` progression.

-so, if this is the case, then in order to maintain masculine energy in power they must continue to repeat the loop going only on the left side, from `bull -> ram -> man -> goat -> archer -> serpent` and then, in order to not get feminine energy into power, they must go up to the next energy state in order to continue on in the masculine energy and the planet flips over, and they go from serpent right back to bull. the funny thing is this cycle happens no matter if energies are on the upswing or the downswing.
+so, if this is the case, then in order to maintain masculine energy in power they must continue to repeat the loop going only on the left side, from `cow -> ram -> man -> goat -> archer -> serpent` and then, in order to not get feminine energy into power, they must go up to the next energy state in order to continue on in the masculine energy and the planet flips over, and they go from serpent right back to cow. the funny thing is this cycle happens no matter if energies are on the upswing or the downswing.

-I suppose that there could also be a feminine one which is quite similar, where this alternate earth also has a similar thing happening where they want to remain in feminine energy the whole time, so they go: `eagle -> scales -> virgin -> lion -> crab -> twins -> bull`, but then they *must*, if they want to remain in feminine energy go up to another power level and the planet will swap and the'll find theirselves back at eagle.
+I suppose that there could also be a feminine one which is quite similar, where this alternate earth also has a similar thing happening where they want to remain in feminine energy the whole time, so they go: `eagle -> scales -> virgin -> lion -> crab -> twins -> cow`, but then they *must*, if they want to remain in feminine energy go up to another power level and the planet will swap and the'll find theirselves back at eagle.

 with this theory, I guess if someone do not wish to go up a power level or experience a cataclysm, then one must accept that the other gender will be in power for half of the time. interestingly enough, if one wants to go up the power levels as fast as possible, then they must also accept the same thing. it's weird that the most stagnated go around completely complacent to the alternating masculine and feminine energies, and also the most rapidly advancing ones are *also* complacent to the alternating masculine/feminine energies. the only difference between these two (stagnated and twice as fast advancing) is that the ones that go twice as fast are not scared of a cataclysm. they always experience the cataclysm.